aws-neuron/transformers-neuronx/README.md

 ## Development Version

 The AWS Neuron team is currently restructuring the contribution model of this github repository.
-Within the period of 08/28/2023 and 10/18/2023, this github repository content does not reflect latest features and improvements of transformers-neuronx library.
+This github repository content does not reflect latest features and improvements of transformers-neuronx library.
 Please install the stable release version from https://pip.repos.neuron.amazonaws.com to get latest features and improvements.